leonardoalt/fusion/README.md

 # Fusion zkRollup

-Fusion is an experimental Ethereum zkRollup written in Rust and focuses on performance, modularity, and applying cutting-edge Verifiable Computation proof systems.
+Fusion is an experimental progressive Ethereum zkRollup written in Rust and focuses on performance, modularity, and applying cutting-edge Verifiable Computation proof systems.

 Fusion is conceptually based on [the original zkRollup](https://github.com/barryWhiteHat/roll_up/).
 We use [Zokrates](https://zokrates.github.io) for all circuits which provides